-Category FY 2022-23 Total number of Tier-1 suppliers 565 Total number of significant suppliers in Tier-1 34 % Of total spend on significant suppliers in Tier-1 87.72 Total number of significant suppliers in non Tier-1 1 Total number of significant suppliers (Tier-1 and non-Tier-1) 35 disruptions.
-Various Environment, Social and Governance criteria are evaluated prior to factory assessment for new suppliers.
-A supplier with a score below 60% in the ESG criteria is not considered for further evaluation.
+Category FT 2022-25 Total number of Tier-1 suppliers 565 Total number of significant suppliers in Tier-1 34 % Of total spend on significant suppliers in Tier-1 87.72 Total number of significant suppliers in non Tier-1 1 Total number of significant suppliers (Tier-1 and non-Tier-1) 35 suppliers to ensure smooth business functioning, identify supply chain risk and to minimise externalities.
+The CSO has oversight for implementation of supplier ESG programme.
+Significant suppliers are identified based on our dependence and business value generation that covers High Volume Suppliers, Critical Component Suppliers and Non-substitutable Suppliers for our business operations.

-^{ 565} Entities
+565 Entities